BiAPoL/blog/ryan_savill/02_intro_to_skimage/readme.md

     shape of tribolium picture: (1024, 512)

-Now we can obviously see that printing the values of the picture do not show it.
-We can also see that the shape of the picture is 1024 x 512 pixels and is represented by and array of 1024 arrays with the length 512: each value representing the intensity of a pixel.
+Now we can obviously see that printing the values of the image do not show it.
+We can also see that the shape of the image is 1024 x 512 pixels and is represented by an array of 1024 arrays with the length 512: each value representing the intensity of a pixel.
 To take a look at a 2D image we need to use other functions.
 Either we can use scikit image or matplotlib: a library for plotting data (and images).
 Below you can see how to do this:

 ```python